 That all sounds really cool, but what are the weeds you speak of?

-- Sometimes when people say “blockchain”, they don’t actually mean it.
-For example, a company called Primalbase purported to have a “blockchain-enabled co-working space” in central London.
-It wasn’t blockchain-enabled.
+- Sometimes when people say “blockchain,” they don’t actually mean it.
+For example, a company called Primalbase purported to have a “blockchain-enabled co-working space” in central London but it wasn’t blockchain-enabled.
 Then there was the tea company that decided to change to being a blockchain company, but not really.

 - It’s overblown.
 It may not be as secure as it purports to be, plus it’s not always appropriate.